-90. The situation is guite complicated when the conflict arises between an international treaty and the constitution or, where they exist, constitutional (organic) laws.
+89. The situation is quite complicated when the conflict arises between an international treaty and the constitution or, where they exist, constitutional (organic) laws.
 Such a conflict is a delicate one, as it confronts the highest normative instruments of a country with instruments adopted at the international level.
 States therefore seek to avoid such conflicts, if possible.
 One of the tools that serves this purpose is the provision which prohibits the ratification of treaties that contradict the constitution.
-Such a provision can be found, for instance, in the Constitution of Armenia (Article 6).
+Such a provision can be found, for instance, in the Constitution of Armenia (Article 6) and Hungary (Article 23.3 and 4).
 A variant of this provision, found in the Constitution of Ukraine (Article 9), stipulates that "the conclusion of international treaties that contravene the Constitution /.../ is possible only after introducing relevant amendments to the Constitution".
-Finally, in some countries, such as the Czech Republic, France and the Netherlands, a preliminary review of the compatibility of international treaties to be ratified with the constitution is required or at least available to decrease the risk that two incompatible norms, both of an important nature, would exist in the same legal order.
+In Spain, according to Article 95.1 of the Constitution, if a treaty contradicts the Constitution, it has to be amended; otherwise, the treaty will not be ratified.
+Finally, in some countries, such as Belgium, the Czech Republic, France and the Netherlands, a preliminary review of the compatibility of international treaties to be ratified with the constitution is required or at least available to decrease the risk that two incompatible norms, both of a fundamental nature, would exist in the same legal order.

-91. If such conflict-avoiding tools fail, national organs, especially courts will need to find a solution to the conflict.
-Two main options are available: the first one consists in the harmonisation of the conflicting provisions by carrying out a consistent interpretation; the second one is based on the hierarchy of norms, which implies either the disapplication of domestic law or ignoring the international human rights treaty.
+90. If such conflict-avoiding tools fail, national organs, especially courts will need to find a solution to the conflict.
+Two main options are available: the first one consists in the harmonisation of the conflicting provisions through interpretation; the second one is based on the hierarchy of norms, which implies either the disapplication of domestic law or ignoring the international human rights treaty.

-92. The first option is explicitly advocated for in many constitutions, as the "interpretation" clauses" foster an interpretation of human rights that is both in conformity with the constitution itself and with the international treaties in force.
+91. The first option is explicitly advocated for in many constitutions, as the "interpretation clauses" foster an interpretation of human rights that is both in conformity with the constitution itself and with the international treaties in force.
 These clauses influence the approach to the "catalogue" of human rights, favouring the integration of human rights existing in international treaties into the fundamental rights list contained in the constitution.
 An example is the Constitution of Romania (Article 20): "constitutional provisions concerning the citizens' rights and liberties shall be interpreted and enforced in conformity with the Universal Declaration of Human Rights, with the covenants and other treaties Romania is a party to" (par. a)).
 Another example is the British Human Rights Act (Article 3, paragraph 1).
-Maybe the most paradigmatic examples have been the Portuguese Constitution (Article 16.2) and the Spanish Constitution (Article 10.2).
-181 which have influenced many of the constitutions in Latin America (as is the case for Colombia, 182 the Dominican Republic, 183 Ecuador, 184 Mexico 185 or Peru 186).
+Maybe the most paradigmatic examples have been the Portuguese Constitution (Article 16.2) and the Spanish Constitution (Article 10.2), 195 which have influenced many of the constitutions in Latin America (as is the case for Colombia, 196 the Dominican Republic, 197 Ecuador, 198 Mexico 199 or Peru 200).